NelzonMamani/MERN-Web-App-Template/ai/javascriptGPT/web-app-projects2023/98_online_fitness_tracking/README.txt

-web-app-projects2023\98_online_fitness_tracking is under construction
+web-app-projects2023\98_online_fitness_tracking

-  .env needs to be included in the .ignore file
+  This template is a starting point for 98_online_fitness_tracking so you don't have to spend hours writing basic common files and code

-  I just left it out for teaching purposes but it needs to be hidden
+  .env needs to be hiddend and included in the .ignore file I just left it out for teaching purposes